merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 ## Contributing

 * For Bugs and Features please use [GitHub](https://github.com/namics/generator-nitro/issues)
-* Feel free to fork and send PRs.
+* Feel free to fork and send PRs to the current `develop` branch.
 That's the best way to discuss your ideas.

 ## Example Project Includes